psforever/PSF-LoginServer/README.md

 <img src="https://psforever.net/index_files/logo_crop.png" align="left" title="PSForever" width="120">

 Welcome to the recreated login and world servers for PlanetSide 1.
-We are a awesome community of players and developers who took it upon ourselves to preserve PlanetSide 1's unique gameplay and history _forever_.
+We are a community of players and developers who took it upon ourselves to preserve PlanetSide 1's unique gameplay and history _forever_.

 The login and world servers (this repo runs both by default) are built to work with PlanetSide version 3.15.84.0.